-'''

 env/bin/python .py

-'''

-2.1.2 Step 2: TensorFlow
+1.1.2 Step 2 : TensorFlow

 The installation instructions of TensorFlow are written to be very detailed on TensorFlow website.
 However, there are something need to be considered.
-For example, TensorFlow only officially supports GPU acceleration for Linux and Mac OX at present.
+For example, TensorFlow officially supports GPU acceleration for Linux, Mac OX and Windows at present.